-Risks associated with differences in size and stages of development are mitigated by a more favourable Chinese macroeconomic performance in a number of areas.
-First of all, China's economic growth has been high and stable in the past decade at an average annual rate of nearly 10 percent, much higher than among the Nordics where growth rates were ranging between 0 to 4 percent in the early 1980s before financial liberalization (Figure 5).
-Second, high economic growth in China in recent years has resulted in stronger government revenue performance and smaller fiscal deficits than among the Nordics.
+Risks associated with differences in size and stages of development are mitigated by China's more favourable macroeconomic performance in a number of areas.
+First of all, China's economic growth in the past decade has been high and stable at an average annual rate of nearly 10 percent, much higher than among the Nordics where growth rates ranged between 0 and 4 percent in the early 1980s before financial liberalization (Figure 5).
+Second, high economic growth in China in recent years has resulted in stronger government revenues and smaller fiscal deficits than among the Nordics.
 The official government debt figure is only 21 percent of GDP in China, although contingent liabilities might be large.
-In the Nordic countries, the budget deficits were large in the late 1970s and early 1980s due to stimulus spending to fight the two oil crises (Figure 7).
-Third, as mentioned before, China has the largest foreign reserves in the world, close to US\$2 trillion, more than 170 percent of total imports, nearly 7 times of short-term debt, while the Nordic countries as a whole held less than US\$30 billion of foreign reserve in 1985, 38 percent of total imports (Figure 2).
-Fourth, China's currency, the renminbi, has no depreciation pressure, while the currencies in Nordic countries had been depreciating in the early 1980s.
+In the Nordic countries, the budget deficits were large in the late 1970s and early 1980s due to stimulus spending to combat the effects of two oil crises (Figure 7).
+Third, as mentioned before, China has the largest foreign reserves in the world, close to US\$2 trillion, more than 170 percent of total imports or nearly seven times its short-term debt, while the Nordic countries as a whole held less than US\$30 billion of foreign reserves in 1985, i.e. 38 percent of total imports (Figure 2).
+Fourth, China's currency, the renminbi, experienced no depreciation pressure, whereas the currencies in Nordic countries had been depreciating in the early 1980s.

-Finally, regarding the financial system, the volume of credit supplied by China's banking system as a percentage of GDP is more than 100 percent, much higher than the ratio for the Nordic countries in early 1980s, which was less than 50 percent of GDP (Figure 1).
-The stock market capitalization as a percentage of GDP is also relatively high - even after controlling for the boom in 2008 - compared with the Nordic countries in the early 1980s (Figure 8).
+Finally, regarding the financial system, the volume of credit supplied by China's banking system as a percentage of GDP is more than 100 percent, much higher than the ratio for the Nordic countries in the early 1980s, which was less than 50 percent of GDP (Figure 1).
+Stock market capitalization as a percentage of GDP is also relatively high - even after making allowance for the boom in 2008 - compared with the Nordic countries in the early 1980s (Figure 8).
 Given its stage of development, China's financial system thus enjoys a relatively high level of intermediation and confidence.
-Taken together, these strong macroeconomic fundamentals compared to the case of the Nordics provide positive initial conditions for China's process of financial liberalization.
+Taken together, these strong macroeconomic fundamentals, compared to the case of the Nordics, provide positive initial conditions for China's process of financial liberalization.